Developer Quickstart

 Basic Usage

-Sky UI Core supplies a number of useful components out of the box, in this example we use the Button component in our custom UI pattern and set the props we require for our use case:
+Sky UI Core supplies a number of useful components out of the box, in this example we use the Button component in a custom UI pattern and set the props we require for our use case:

 import React from 'react';